Advent of Code 2016 - Day 10 - Balance Bots

 if (alloc := re.match(r'(bot \d+) gives low to (\w+ \d+) and high to (\w+ \d+)', line))]

-This allows us to return high/low value allocations as a tuple, containing the sender bot and output/bot high and low microchip recipients.
+This allows us to return high/low value allocations as a tuple, containing the sender bot and the high and low microchip recipients (either another bot or an output bin).

-With the ability to now parse the instruction set into a form we can process, we can begin to model how we wish to process each bot allocation.
-I initially modelled this as a queue in which we processed each valid instruction and subsequent allocations, until there where no more actions to take place.
-This worked well, however, since the initial solution I thought it would be interesting to explore taking advantage of partial function application instead.
+With the ability to now parse the instruction set into a form we can process, we can begin to model how we wish to handle each bot allocation.
+I initially modelled this as a queue, in which we processed each valid instruction and subsequent allocations until there were no more actions to take.
+This worked well.
+However, since the initial solution, I thought it would be interesting to explore taking advantage of partial function application instead.

 def setup_bins(allocations):